lifepillar/homebrew-appleii/Readme.md

 (original from
 [Wikipedia](https://en.wikipedia.org/wiki/File:Apple_I_Computer.jpg)) and the
 Apple ][e (courtesy of [W.
 Warby](https://www.flickr.com/photos/wwarby/16614254568/)).
-The last picture (Jobs and Woz) is in so many places that I don't know whether it is copyrighted or may be considered in the public domain.
+The picture of Jobs and Woz is in so many places that I don't know whether it is copyrighted or may be considered in the public domain.

 ## Off-topic: online emulators